techidaily/site-win11-tips/source/_posts/personalize-your-window-terminal-with-colors.md

 ![a custom color scheme in windows terminal](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/custom-10-color-scheme-windows-terminal.jpg)
 6. Change the colors in the**Terminal colors** and**System colors** sections to something you like by clicking on them to bring up the editor.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gMS5pm0SQlQ?si=gasOo6p2agrVlIb7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 7. In the color editor, you can adjust the**slider** to make the color lighter or darker or enter a new hexadecimal color value.
 You can also click the**dropdown** , select either**RGB** or**HSV** in the menu that appears, and enter new values to change the colors completely.
 8. When you’re done, click**Save** in the bottom right corner to save your changes.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qbuund2HKOQ?si=NaGHqIrx8hSL7gWV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Apply a Color Scheme in Windows Terminal